-Now review the six presentations from last year’s tryouts and pay attention to:
+Now review six winning presentations from academic year 2015/2016 tryouts and pay attention to:

 - The solution specificity.
-Each student (except maybe Student F) is crystal clear about what they recommending.
+Each student (except maybe Student F) is crystal clear about their recommendation.

 Please remember that this is an art, not a science:

 - You are just seeing slides.
-Most of these students provided more analysis in their voice over and then had to address Q&A to go deeper.
+Most of these students provided more analysis in their voiceover.

 - The quality of these six presentations varies a lot (slide quality, amount of analysis, solution creativity).
 None of them is meant to be a ‘perfect slide set’.